 NASA has given a thumbs-up in its mission confirmation review process for the Mars Atmosphere and Volatile Evolution (Maven) project, heading it toward a 2013 launch.
 Built by Lockheed Martin, the spacecraft will orbit the planet and probe its upper atmosphere to study its interactions with the solar wind.
 Its aim is to learn more about the disappearance of the atmospheric shield that once allowed liquid water to flow across Mars’s ruddy surface.
 The dry riverbeds that give evidence of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Confirms Maven Mars Atmospheric Probe".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Confirms Maven Mars Atmospheric Probe".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.